pedronovaes/pso2/README.md

 To use pso2, it is necessary to encapsulate some parameters in a dictionary.
 The parameters are: chosen model, model hyperparameters and its boundaries, loss function, training and test data, PSO parameters, number of particles, and number of iterations.

-Let's demonstrate an example of Gradient Boosting Regression hyperparameters optiimization:
+Let's demonstrate an example of Gradient Boosting regression hyperparameters optiimization:

 ```python
 from sklearn.ensemble import GradientBoostingRegressor